-Top cleaning experts show us where the dirt is hiding in your bedroom and how to tackle it like a pro
+Top cleaning experts show us where the dirt is hiding in your bedroom & how to tackle it like a pro

-Summer is in the air and so are allergens, dust and dirt that have accumulated in your bedroom over the past few months.
+Allergens, dust, and dirt may have accumulated in your bedroom over the past few months.
 It’s time for a deep clean to ensure your space is the most sleep-inducing, restful oasis it can be.
 It’s worth the effort – sweet dreams and a sparkling clean sleep environment await.

 What’s that?
 You don’t like to clean?
 We get it…